 Also this month, the Tel Aviv-based company announced a $20 million Series A round led by Insight Partners.

 “The problem of protecting CI/CD tools like GitHub, Jenkins and Amazon Web Services is a gap for virtually every enterprise,” said Jon Rosenbaum, principal at Insight Partners, who will join Cycode’s board of directors.
 “Cycode secures CI/CD pipelines in an elegant, developer-centric manner.
 This positions the company to be a leader within the new breed of application security companies — those that are rapidly expanding the market with solutions which secure every release without sacrificing velocity.”

 In addition to plans to broaden the range of systems with which it integrates, it’s looking at protecting non-Git-based code repositories that many enterprises still use.
 That’s to prevent attacks such as that late last year on Accellion’s legacy file transfer platform FTA.

 It also wants to go deeper into the existing use cases, detecting more issues around each of the systems to which it connects.
 And to create more policies that are based on the knowledge graph.

 “Modernizing the SDLC has created new security gaps that attackers are readily exploiting,” Slavin said when the funding was announced.
 “Recent supply chain attacks like SolarWinds and Codecov, major source code leaks from Microsoft and Nissan, and attacks targeting developers like Sawfish and XcodeSpy demonstrate that the battlefield is already shifting.”

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: Cycode, Velocity, Real.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Cycode.